jdh4/tigergpu_visualization/README.md

 # checkgpu

 The `checkgpu` command shows the mean GPU utilization and overall usage by user, department or sponsor.
-This command is available on della-gpu, tiger and traverse.
+This command is available on della and traverse.

 ### How to use it?

-Add this line to your `~/.bashrc` file (della, tiger and traverse):
+Add this line to your `~/.bashrc` file (della and traverse):

 ```bash
 alias checkgpu='/home/jdh4/bin/checkgpu'